-David Oyadomari is the Executive Vice President of Customer Experience and Operations at American Savings Bank Hawaii.
+David Oyadomari is the Managing Director at Ekklesia Capital.
 With over 25 years of experience in market, product, and organizational development, he previously served on the managing committee at the Bank of Hawaii.
 Oyadomari is also the founder of Ekklesia Capital, through which he helps business owners build, grow, and secure the value of their companies

 While serving on the management committee of a large regional bank, Oyadomari sought a way to help local businesses find capital and advice.
 He started a company to acquire local businesses and build their value over time.

 However, when the COVID-19 pandemic hit, he—like many other business owners—was forced to pivot.
 He began assisting business owners with stimulus and loan applications, but he lacked a clear path to guiding these owners to scale their businesses.
 He also began researching tools that would simplify the process so he could help more than one owner at a time.

 The pandemic only exacerbated any problems these businesses already had.
 One problem emerged.
 Struggling business owners might not be able to pay a reasonable rate for his services.
 He needed to find another revenue source.

 Finally, those businesses were hurting now.
 A company that had been locked down for months was unlikely to have the funds to sustain itself for a year while its owner learned how to grow it again in the new economy.
 To truly help them, Oyadomari needed to move quickly.